Aug 19, 2010

 JAD: This is Radiolab.

-ROBERT: Yeah, except appreciation—this is something that scientists do differently from the rest of us.
-And I think this next story is an active appreciation so different from the rest of us that it makes me want to...
+ROBERT: Yeah.
+Except appreciation, this is something that scientists do differently from the rest of us.
+And I think this next story is an act of appreciation so different from the rest of us that it makes me want to ...

 JAD: Barf?